-Skit: "Peter & Cornelius"
+Skit: 'Peter & Cornelius'

-- ☐ Invite the trainees to watch the role-play carefully to discover actions that God, Peter and Cornelius did, to start a congregation with new believers. - ☐ As you explain the story, the actors will act out what you say. - While Peter and Cornelius were both praying to God, He began to work. - An angel came to Cornelius and said, "God approves of you prayers and good works.
-"Send for Peter." - Peter saw a vision of unclean animals and a Voice told him, "Kill and eat this food prohibited by OT laws". - Peter did not work alone; he took companions with him from Joppa to Caesarea. - Cornelius' relatives and close friends were gathered in his house.
-Peter did not extract Cornelius from his social network to disciple him. - Cornelius gathers some family and friends to come hear Peter's message. - Peter told the story about Jesus' death and resurrection. - Peter baptised without delay those who received the Holy Spirit. - Peter and his friends stayed there several days, strengthening the new congregation - ☐ Invite the participants to mention things that contributed to the birth of the first Gentile congregation in Caesarea.
+- □ Invite the trainees to watch the role-play carefully to discover actions that God, Peter and Cornelius did, to start a congregation with new believers. - $\Box$ As you explain the story, the actors will act out what you say. - While Peter and Cornelius were both praying to God, He began to work. - An angel came to Cornelius and said, 'God approves of you prayers and good works.
+'Send for Peter.' - Peter saw a vision of unclean animals and a Voice told him, 'Kill and eat this food prohibited by OT laws'. - Peter did not work alone; he took companions with him from Joppa to Caesarea. - Cornelius' relatives and close friends were gathered in his house.
+Peter did not extract Cornelius from his social network to disciple him. - Cornelius gathers some family and friends to come hear Peter's message. - Peter told the story about Jesus' death and resurrection. - Peter baptised without delay those who received the Holy Spirit. - Peter and his friends stayed there several days, strengthening the new congregation - □ Invite the participants to mention things that contributed to the birth of the first Gentile congregation in Caesarea.

-- ☐ Have group members read together - 3.
-Acts 10:21-27 with 11:12 - 4.
-Acts 13:1-3 with 14:21-25 - 5.
-Acts 18:1-3 with Romans 16:3-5. - ☐ Have groups answer this question: What are some biblical models of starting new flocks? - ☐ After four minutes, let each group report what it found, until the right answers have been reported.
-Affirm these models: - The Acts 10: A "man of peace" who called together his relatives and friends. - The Antioch model of a flock sending apostles who started new flocks in a region and stayed long enough to appoint elders in every new flock. - Aquila's and Priscilla's self-support model, moving to other cities and starting churches in homes. - ☐ Mention also that - The urban reproduction model whereby big a group permanently leaves its mother congregation to form a daughter congregation nearby, in their same culture, usually with salaried, highly-skilled leaders. - ☐ Invite the trainees to suggest which of these methods would best fit their church-planting projects.
+- □ Have group members read together - 1.
+Acts 10:21-27 with 10:45.
+When summoned, Peter took along companions. - 2.
+Acts 13:1-3 with 14:21-25.
+Send out apostles who start new congregations. - 3.
+Acts 18:1-3 with Romans 16:3-5.
+Self-supported workers start home-based groups. - □ Have groups answer this question: What are some biblical models of starting new flocks? - □ After four minutes, let each group report what it found, until the right answers have been reported.
+Affirm these models: - The Acts 10: A 'man of peace' who called together his relatives and friends. - The Antioch model of a flock sending apostles who started new flocks in a region and stayed long enough to appoint elders in every new flock. - Aquila's and Priscilla's self-support model, moving to other cities and starting churches in homes. - □ Mention also: - The urban reproduction model whereby big a group permanently leaves its mother congregation to form a daughter congregation nearby, in their same culture, usually with salaried, highly-skilled leaders. - □ Invite the trainees to suggest which of these methods would best fit their church-planting projects.